Washington & Jefferson Presidents football: Bob Folwell era (1912–1920)

-The Neale, Heisman, and Kerr Years (1921–1928)
+Neale, Heisman, and Kerr years (1921–1928)

 The power of this Eastern eleven lay in its ability to rip through and smear opposing plays.
 Its uncanny faculty in this department was pronounced especially so in a season where the attack was featured and the offensive often given no great attention.
 Any attack in the country, including that bewildering onslaught launched by Notre Dame, would have found great trouble in hammering out any extensive distance against Neale's machine.